Department of Mathematics

 Why choose mathematics at Marian?

 Having a mathematics major, minor, or concentration is applicable for those who want careers in engineering, physics, and computer science.
 By studying math, you'll be introduced to the world of logic and reason.
 You'll learn skills that apply to all facets of your personal and professional life.

-Mathematics is an ancient concept that was studied by Babylonian, Egyptian, Greek, Chinese, Hindu-Arabic, and other cultures in pre-historic times.
+Mathematics is an ancient concept that was studied in Babylonian, Egyptian, Greek, Chinese, Hindu-Arabic, and other cultures.
 In the 17th and 18th centuries, the study of mathematics blossomed thanks to Galileo, Gauss, Descartes, Newton, and others.

 During the 19th century, mathematics became increasingly abstract and, by the dawn of the 20th century, mathematics became a major profession, thanks in part to the work of mathematicians like Turing, Einstein, and von Neumann.